semgrep/semgrep-docs/docs/semgrep-cloud-platform/getting-started.md

 ```
 semgrep login
 ```
-2. Click the login URL provided.
+2. Click the login URL provided, or copy and paste it into your browser's address bar.
 Your are taken to your web browser to complete the login process.
 3. Follow any additional steps.
 4. After logging in, start a scan in your CLI:
 ```